LHCGreg/dbsc/README.md

 You can get the available command-line options with

 pgdbsc -h

 or

 msdbsc -h

 or

 mydbsc -h

 or

 mongodbsc -h

 depending on which flavor you are using.

+# Changelog

+### msdbsc 2.1.0
+* When using -importTableList to import data for only certain tables, don't clear tables that are not being imported.

+### pgdbsc 2.1.0
+* When using -importTableList to import data for only certain tables, don't clear tables that are not being imported.

+### mydbsc 2.1.0
+* When using -importTableList to import data for only certain tables, don't clear tables that are not being imported.

+### mongodbsc 2.1.0
+* When using -importTableList to import data for only certain tables, don't clear tables that are not being imported.